 9) Entries may not be accepted if they arrive after the 18th July 2021, or if they are delivered anywhere but the designated address.

 10) We reserve the right NOT to hang work that contains any sharp or dangerous materials or which, in the organisers’ view, is unsuitable in any way for display.

 11) Labels will be sent to each entrant to enable us to identify your quilt.
 Please ensure this label is located on the bottom left hand corner as you look at the back of the quilt and that a flap of fabric covers the label on the back of your quilt to ensure anonymity during the judging process.

-12) All entrants must be aware that through their participation, both the organisers, Upper Street Events Ltd and The Quilters’ Guild of the British Isles will have the right to utilise photographs of the work within their own promotional publications, approved publications or within magazines and newspapers.
+12) All entrants must be aware that through their participation, both the organisers, Immediate Live and The Quilters’ Guild of the British Isles will have the right to utilise photographs of the work within their own promotional publications, approved publications or within magazines and newspapers.
 Occasionally, work may be also seen on television.
 Where possible, the artist will receive full credit but this is not always possible.

 13) Other than in the Group or Schools categories, the entry must have been created by the person entering the piece.
 Quilts sent to a long arm quilter must be entered into the Two Person category.

 14) We endeavour to hang all pieces which comply to the Rules and Terms of Entry where we receive an entry form by the due date, but this cannot be guaranteed.
 The organisers reserve the right not to display any piece for whatever reason.